-People are often nervous when it comes to the first appointment.
+People are often nervous before beginning counseling.
 This is normal.
-To ease your mind, here is a brief overview of the therapy structure.
+To ease your mind, here is a brief overview of what therapy might look like for you.

 The first session is for you to tell me a more about why you’re seeking counseling, what you’re hoping to achieve, and is a chance for us to see if we’re a good match.